Last updated on August 11, 2020.

-Since March 2nd, when the first case of COVID-19 was reported in Jordan, our staff in Amman and Petra have been working from their homes.
+On March 2nd, when the first case of COVID-19 was reported in Jordan, our staff started to work from their homes.
+Since the last week of June, we are gradually resuming activities in our new office in Amman.
 We are all experiencing challenging and uncertain times, in which the situation rapidly evolves and plans need to be adapted.

 We strongly encourage our customers to postpone the holidays booked with us.
 Jordan is a beautiful country and we look forward to welcoming you with the best service.
 Clients that have booked their holidays through our website may change the dates of their trip.
 A voucher of the same value of the services purchased will be provided, and this credit will be available up until 12 months after the notification date.